ASU-Vibe-Coding-Centre/mcp-learning/02-building-with-n8n/tutorial-simple-workflow.md

 - Monitor
   - Use the Execution List to confirm successful runs and inspect any failures
 - Adjust
-  - If SSE is blocked, switch to HTTP streamable (if available) or test from local n8n
+  - Use HTTP Streamable (recommended) or test from local n8n